How to Start a Balcony Vegetable Garden

 • DIY Containers: Instead of buying new pots, why not repurpose items you already have?
 Old buckets, crates, and even mugs can be turned into plant homes with a bit of imagination (and drainage holes).

-• Compost Magic: Making your own compost not only reduces waste but also saves you money on fertilizer.
+• Compost: Making your own compost not only reduces waste but also saves you money on fertilizer.
 Kitchen scraps and yard waste can turn into gold for your plants.

 • Seed Swapping: Join local gardening groups or online communities where you can swap seeds with others.
 It’s a great way to diversify your garden for the cost of postage or a friendly exchange.